Slash raises $100M Series C at a $1.4B valuation

 The bank Laredo built

-International Bank of Commerce was founded in 1966 in Laredo, Texas - a city where 95% of the population is Hispanic and the economy is inseparable from cross-border trade with Nuevo Laredo, Mexico.
+International Bank of Commerce was founded in 1966 in Laredo, Texas — a city where 95% of the population is Hispanic and the economy is inseparable from cross-border trade with Nuevo Laredo, Mexico.
 IBC was created to serve a community that mainstream Texas banks largely ignored: Spanish-speaking families and businesses whose economic lives straddled the international boundary.
-The bank's founder, Dennis E. Nixon, remains chairman and CEO more than five decades later, making IBC one of the few major American banks still led by its original founder.
+Founder Dennis E. Nixon remains chairman and CEO more than five decades later, making IBC one of the few major American banks still led by its original founder.

 Largest minority-owned bank in Texas